-- Claims must be made on the Travel Expense Claim form - only one claim should be submitted per trip.
-A separate Travel Expense Claim form is required for each Out-of-Province and Tri-Council funded trip.
-This means that more than one Out-of-Province and/or Tri-Council funded trip cannot be included on a given Travel Expense Claim form.
+- Reimbursement must be made using the Expense Report within Concur - only one claim should be submitted per trip.
+A separate Expense Report is required for each Out-of-Province and Tri-Council funded trip.
+This means that more than one Out-of-Province and/or Tri-Council funded trip cannot be included on a given Expense Report.

 - Claims must be submitted as soon as possible, but no later than 2 months, after returning from a trip.
 Claims submitted after the 2 months require a written explanation for the late submission.

-- Credit card slips alone are not acceptable as they do not normally provide sufficient detail about the items being claimed.
+- Credit card slips alone are not acceptable as they do not normally provide sufficient detail about the items being claimed through Concur.

-- Original receipts in a foreign language should be translated.
-Note: Payment Services reserves the right to request that such receipts be translated.
+- Original receipts in a foreign language must be translated.

 - The claim must be approved by the person having signing authority for the UniFi Fund(s) to which the travel costs are being charged.
-If the signing authority is the person being reimbursed, their supervisor or designate, must approve the claim.
-Approval of the Travel Expense Claim form indicates that the expenses are considered to be appropriate and reasonable.
+If the approval authority is the person being reimbursed, their supervisor or designate must approve the claim.
+Approval of the Expense Report indicates that the expenses are considered to be appropriate and reasonable.

 - In no instance can an individual approve their own claim.

-- After the original receipts (including prepaid receipts), event schedule/conference outline (if applicable) and the Authority To Travel form (if applicable) have been attached to the claim, and the claim has been signed and properly approved, forward the travel claim package to Payment Services, Room E80 Administration Building for processing.
+- After the original receipts, event schedule/conference outline (if applicable) and the Travel Request (if applicable) have been attached to the claim, and the claim has been properly approved in Concur, the Expense Report will be sent automatically to Payment Services for processing.

 - Payment Services will only process claims that are complete.
 Incomplete claims will be returned to the claimant with an explanation of the missing information.
 When the Expense Report is updated it will need to flow through the regular approval process.

 - Payment Services is responsible for ensuring that all expenditures being reimbursed or paid for by the University comply with the applicable travel expense guidelines.
 Auditors from sponsoring agencies and corporations, Canada Revenue Agency, the Provincial Auditor's Office and the University's Audit Services Division routinely review travel and other transactions for compliance, adequate documentation and proper approval.

-- Please allow 10 working days, from receipt of the travel claim package in Payment Services, for processing.
+- Please allow 2 to 5 working days, from receipt of the Expense Report in Payment Services, for processing.

 - Reimbursement will only be made to the individual who incurred the expenditures.